1. What Is This Course and How Does It Work?

 Overview of how this course works

-The eight weeks of the process are divided into four equal “stages” of two weeks each.
-(The Preparation section, which you’re reading now, is to be completed before the eight-week period begins, but it’s not very long.
-You can get through it in about an hour or two.)
+(The Preparation section, which you’re reading now, is to be completed before your eight-week goal period begins, but it’s not very long.
+You could do it all in one sitting.)

-Stage 2 (weeks 3-4) is about establishing your Block-making routines, sorting out the inevitable problems, doubts, friction points, and question marks, and getting your Big Win to about half done.
+• Stage 2 (weeks 3 & 4) is about establishing your Block-making routines, sorting out the inevitable problems, doubts, friction points, and question marks, and getting your Big Win to about half done.

-Stage 3 (weeks 5-6) is about beginning to close things out.
+• Stage 3 (weeks 5 & 6) is about beginning to close things out.
 Beyond the halfway mark, it’s all about elimination: wrapping things up and crossing things off.

-Stage 4 (weeks 7-8) is about getting your goal to a true “done” state.
+• Stage 4 (weeks 7 & 8) is about getting your goal to a true “done” state.
 We want to avoid compromises and loose ends, so in Stage 4 you’ll focus on finalizing and polishing.

 When does the eight-week period start?

-Stage 1 begins on April 14, 2025
+• Stage 1 begins on your chosen start date

-Give yourself only the eight weeks.
+2. Give yourself only the eight weeks.
 One Big Win's method is arranged around four two-week stages, and the point of the course is to learn to complete a significant goal in a constrained timeframe.

 I have some holidays / busy periods coming up.
 How can I do a huge project now?